Workday Movement Challenge

 Join Me on the App or in a Small Group Coaching Call

 Join me on the app (details in the newsletter) to share how many minutes you are aiming to complete each day for 5 work days.
-If you prefer to meet with me and chat live during a small group coaching call, join us on Wednesday, November 10th at 6p PST.
-Registrations close on 11/8.
+If you'd like to learn more about adding this to your day and want to chat live about it first, schedule a 30-minute online workshop.
+There are four workshop topics to choose from.
+Look for Self Worth (option II).
 Register here.
-(I serve clients located in the U.S., Puerto Rico, and U.S. military stationed around the globe.)
+(As a reminder, I serve clients located in the U.S., Puerto Rico, and U.S. military stationed around the globe.)

 If an 8-hour work day, that is 8 minutes of intentional movement that you get to do.